Here's What Is In The 'Families First' Coronavirus Aid Package Trump Approved

 Additionally, it includes a temporary 6.2% increase in federal payments to Medicaid for states.

-The Children's Health Insurance Program for low-income children, CHIP, will include temporary coverage of diagnostic products.
+The Children's Health Insurance Program, for low-income children, will include temporary coverage of diagnostic products.

-An additional $60 million will go to the Department of Veterans Affairs for testing veterans, $64 million for the Indian Health Service for testing members of Native American tribes, and $1 billion to the National Disaster Medical System for reimbursing testing costs for those without health insurance.
+An additional $60 million will go to the Department of Veterans Affairs for testing veterans, $64 million to the Indian Health Service for testing members of Native American tribes and $1 billion to the National Disaster Medical System for reimbursing testing costs for those without health insurance.

 Paid sick leave

-The bill establishes a federal emergency paid leave benefits program to provide payments to some employees.
+The bill establishes a federal emergency paid-leave benefits program to provide payments to some employees.

-It requires employers with less than 500 employees to provide two weeks' worth of paid sick leave if employees are unable to telework because they're subject to quarantine or isolation, are experiencing symptoms of COVID–19, are caring for someone who is ill and/or have children in schools that have closed.
+It requires employers with fewer than 500 employees to provide two weeks' worth of paid sick leave if employees are unable to telework because they're subject to quarantine or isolation, are experiencing symptoms of COVID–19, are caring for someone who is ill and/or have children in schools that have closed.

 Employers themselves will receive tax credits to offset the costs of providing this paid leave.